Water for Life:

 2.75 GPA

 Water quality is rapidly emerging as one the most pressing environmental concerns facing humanity in the 21st century, and the cross-cutting importance of clean fresh water supplies is emphasized in global initiatives on conservation, development, health, and economics.
-This 2-week summer service learning course on the coast of Ecuador highlights the interconnections between human use of water resources and health.
-The course caters to students in the Global Health certificate program or biological science majors who seek international experience in water quality issues.
+This 2-week summer service learning course in Ecuador highlights the interconnections between human use of water resources and health.
+The course caters to students in the Global Health certificate program, biological science, public health majors, or pre-med students who seek international experience in water quality issues.
+Students from any university are welcome to apply!
 Students will study the influence of land management practices on water quality, participate in community-based water quality monitoring, and learn about the epidemiology of water-borne pathogens that impact human health in rural communities.

 Where We Go